-A clean eating version of chicken strips that are baked instead of fried, and coated in ground almonds in place of breadcrumbs.
-An old almond crusted chicken recipe of mine that was desperately screaming for a picture makeover.
+A healthy version of chicken strips that are baked instead of fried, and coated in ground almonds in place of breadcrumbs.
+Old almond crusted chicken recipe of mine that was desperately screaming for a picture makeover.
 Now, that the light in my kitchen is so much better with new countertops, you don’t have to ask me twice to grab a camera.

 This almond crusted chicken came out fantastic – crunchy on the outside, moist inside and full of flavour.
 We joked with our 4 year old at a dinner table saying that these are from a healthy McDonald’s but his reply was “There isn’t one.
 And even if there was I don’t want McDonald’s”.
 LOL now we had to fight “a monster” we have created ourselves.